ClevelandClinicQHS/sociome/README.md

 While not necessarily *incorrect*, this can be “fixed” using other `ggplot` features, such as `scale_fill_viridis_c(direction = -1)`.

-Furthermore, the gray borders between census tracts are a bit thick and in many cases totally obscure some of the smaller tracts.
+Furthermore, the gray borders between census block groups are a bit thick and in many cases totally obscure some of the smaller block groups.
 Borders can be removed by setting `lwd = 0` within the `geom_sf()` function.

 ``` r
 delmarva %>%